Dragon's Lair 3D: Return to the Lair: Plot

 The story starts as the Princess Daphne is captured by the dragon Singe commanded by the wizard Mordroc.
 Dirk sees this as he is riding his horse, Bertram, and unsuccessfully tries to rescue her.
-Daphne is taken through a portal, but leaves behind an amulet that allows her to talk to Dirk as he works his way through the castle withholding her.
+Daphne is taken through a portal but leaves behind an amulet that allows her to talk to Dirk as he works his way through the castle withholding her.
 Daphne explains to Dirk how the wizard has become extremely powerful and would be undefeatable without the help of the Dragon Essences: magical objects that grant their users abilities and are each guarded by the strongest beings in the castle.
 Dirk manages to find the princess and goes into battle with Singe, largely mirroring the original arcade's version of the fight.
 As the knight walks away with the princess in his arms, he notices a different reflection in a nearby crystal and drops her to find that she is really a dark alter-ego version of himself in disguise.
 The evil Dirk laughs at the hero for almost falling for his trap and goes on to explain how he is one of the beings holding an essence and that long ago, those who held the essences grew corrupt, thus a civil war between the forces broke out.
-Dirk defeats the alter-ego and goes onto gather the rest of the essences, but as he gains a magical set of arrows that are the only weapon capable of dispatching the wizard, Daphne begins to chastise Dirk for picking them up.
-Soon after, it is revealed that the Daphne speaking to Dirk up to this point was Mordroc impersonating her (much like in Dragon's Lair II: Time Warp).
+Dirk defeats the alter-ego and goes on to gather the rest of the essences, but as he gains a magical set of arrows that are the only weapon capable of dispatching the wizard, Daphne begins to chastise Dirk for picking them up.
+Soon after, it is revealed that the real Daphne speaking to Dirk up to this point was Mordroc impersonating her (much like in Dragon's Lair II: Time Warp).
 Nevertheless, Dirk travels to where the princess is held captive and duels the wizard, who transforms into a dragon.
 Ultimately, he is defeated by the magical arrows and the knight saves the princess.

 Reception

-The game received "mixed or average reviews" on all platforms according to video game review aggregator Metacritic.
+The game received "mixed or average reviews" on all platforms according to video game review aggregator website Metacritic.

-Digital Leisure's Dragon's Lair III
+Legacy

-In late 2004, Digital Leisure released Dragon's Lair III.
-This was based on footage taken from Dragon's Lair 3D, but using a control system closer to the original and akin to their DVD version of the original Dragon's Lair.
+In late 2004, Digital Leisure released Dragon's Lair III (unrelated to the earlier Dragon's Lair III: The Curse of Mordread).
+It is based on footage taken from Dragon's Lair 3D, but using a control system closer to the original and akin to their DVD version of the original Dragon's Lair.

-Reviews of this version were largely negative, with CheatCentral noting: "In a nutshell, they've taken footage of someone playing Dragon's Lair 3D and turned it into an interactive cartoon, much like the original Dragon's Lair. [...]
-You would be hard-pressed to tell that this was an interactive version of DL3D".